flybywiresim/fbw-userguide/docs/aircraft/common/flypados3/throttle-calibration.md

 Also make sure that your MSFS Controller config maps throttle 1 and 2 to the first hardware axis and throttle 3 and 4 to the second hardware axis.

-You now can calibrate each throttle as described in the A32NX section.

 MSFS Controller Config for 2-Axis Throttle:<br/>
 ![img_3.png](../assets/flypados3/throttle-calibration/a380x-msfs-controller-2axis.png)
 Note that throttle 1 and 2 are mapped to the first hardware axis and throttle 3 and 4 to the second hardware axis.